cspjst/EDLIN/README.md

 © Jeremy Simon Thornton 2025
 ```

-## Synopsis
 EDLIN was developed in 1980 by Tim Paterson for Seattle Computer Products' QDOS 0.1.
 When Paterson sold the operating system to Microsoft, EDLIN was included as a temporary solution—intended to last about six months.
 By virtue of its sheer utility, it persisted as the standard text editor until MS-DOS 4.01, surviving for nearly 11 years until the release of MS-DOS 5.0.
 During that time, despite various language localizations, it was never significantly updated or overhauled.

-## Why recreate EDLIN?
-When I first decided to implement my own version of EDLIN, I presumed I was taking on a simple programming exercise—a chance to cut my teeth on tokenizing and parsing techniques with what I assumed would be a straightforward DOS relic.
-How wrong I was.
-Further, I learned that the infamous "incorrect DOS version" was not a bug - it was a feature.

-What began as a parsing challenge quickly transformed into a journey through computing history and a masterclass in elegant software design.
-EDLIN, Microsoft's first text editor from 1981, revealed itself to be anything but simple.
-Beneath its minimalist interface lay a remarkably sophisticated tool built with astonishing efficiency, shaped by the computing constraints of its era.

-## The Frenzy of the First MS-DOS
-The story of "Big Blue" agreeing with a scrappy young company called Microsoft to produce an operating system for its new computer, the IBM PC—before Bill Gates even had a finished product—has taken its place in computing legend.
-Part of that legend is EDLIN.

 EDLIN had to operate within brutal constraints: 64KB of memory, 4.77MHz processors, and no modern parsing libraries.
 Yet it managed to deliver a powerful mulit-modal, line-editing experience with context-aware parsing, relative addressing, and a complex command syntax that would challenge any developer to implement cleanly.

-Running the 86-DOS emulator on an IBM PC with DOS 3.1 as a reference, I began using EDLIN firsthand.
-The programming challenges emerged quickly.
-I dug into EDLIN's command structure—the mix of `[parameters]COMMAND` and `COMMAND[parameters]` patterns, the elegant handling of optional arguments, and the clever use of context that made it so much more than a simple editor.
-This wasn't just a primitive tool; it was a beautifully designed system that enabled efficient text manipulation through a concise, expressive mini-language.

-## EDLIN Functionality: A Multi-Modal Editing Experience
-Delving into EDLIN reveals its powerful command syntax.
-This wasn't a system built on a single, rigid grammar rule.
-Instead, it employed several distinct syntactic patterns, each elegantly matched to the prevailing use-case and task at hand — writing and editing computer programs.
-The command syntax enables the editor to shift between distinct modes: command input, mini-editor, text insertion, and interactive search/replace-each optimized for a specific editing task.
-This multi-modal design is the key to its power and efficiency.

 ### 1. Command Mode: The Primary Interface
 Upon startup, EDLIN awaits commands.
 This mode follows a sophisticated yet intuitive syntax for manipulating text.